 Samuel and Eleanor's son Samuel Quinn McCord married Hester Mary Hill in 1874.
-(She was descended from Frederick Hill, a Hessian Soldier paid by the British to fight against the Americans in the Revolutionary War but he deserted and fought against the British instead.)
+(She was descended from Frederick Hill, a Hessian Soldier paid by the British to fight against the Americans in the Revolutionary War.
+He deserted and fought with George Washington against the British instead.)
 Hester and Samuel had 8 children.
 Samuel deserted his family around 1895 after going to town to sell a wagon load of grain and he was never heard from again.
 My Grandmother was about age nine at the time and she was not the youngest of the children.

-It is hoped that Y-DNA testing might be performed to advance this line, but at this time I am not aware of any testing that has been done.
 This line is designated "Family MM" in the records of The Clan McCord.
-These McCords have moved into the Dakotas, west to Oregon and into Canada (and in my case to Florida).
+My McCord cousinss have moved into the Dakotas, Kansas, California, Oregon and into Canada (and in my case to Florida).

 MCDANIEL is the surname of my maternal grandmother, Ethel Louise McDaniel Dowling.
 My oldest proven ancestor in this line is Levi McDaniel Sr. who was born and lived in the Edgefield District of South Carolina located just north of the Augusta Georgia area.
 Levi married Anna Holmes, daughter of Fredrick Holmes and Charity Holmes.
 This has been a difficult line to research because this area had poor records or the records were destroyed in Civil War.
 Like many other families, many sons were named after their father's plus in some cases I found where the given and and middle names were used interchangeably.
 More research is needed and although DNA testing has been performed, Levi remains a dead end at this time.